quiltdata/quilt/docs/api-reference/Package.md

 `new_pkg["entry_1"] = ["s3://bucket/prefix/entry_1.json"]`

 By default, push will not overwrite an existing package if its top hash does not match the parent hash of the package being pushed.
-Use `force=True` to skip the check.
+Use `--request put` to skip the check and replace, or `--request patch` to skip the check and merge.

 __Arguments__